2.5. Programmatically¶

 mod = hazel.Model(working_mode='synthesis', verbose=True)

-class defines the following two properties: atmospheres
+The Model class defines the following two properties: atmospheres and spectrum.
+The

 first one contains all the atmospheric information, and one interacts with it when changing